ethmacc/CASA0014_ethan_plant_monitor/README.md

 ## Dependencies
 The main code for this project resides in the plant monitor v1 folder.
 The following dependencies must be installed for the script to be compiled and uploaded successfully:
--Adafruit Unified Sensor - essential for compiling and pushing code from the Arduino IDE to the Feather Huzzah -PubSubClient by Nick O'Leary - for constructing the mqtt client to publish data to the MQTT server -DHT sensor library by Adafruit - for the DHT22 temperature and humidity sensor -ezTime by Rop Gonggrijp - for generating timestamps for each datapoint
+- Adafruit Unified Sensor - essential for compiling and pushing code from the Arduino IDE to the Feather Huzzah
+- PubSubClient by Nick O'Leary - for constructing the mqtt client to publish data to the MQTT server
+- DHT sensor library by Adafruit - for the DHT22 temperature and humidity sensor
+- ezTime by Rop Gonggrijp - for generating timestamps for each datapoint

 ## Hardware
 You will need the following hardware: